Loudest band: Deafening sound

 Loud sounds have long been known to cause damage to ears.
 In Norway, this fact was proved for coppersmiths as far back as 1731.
 Acoustic instruments may represent a risk for hearing damage, especially with lengthy exercising in rooms with high reverberation.
-However, the sound level and the risk have increased with more powerful amplifiers and loudspeakers, and the volume at some concerts is far above the level which may induce such damage without ear protection.
-115 dB(A) at average may be risky even after 30 seconds, and in UK, Norway, etc., exposure to sound at that level without ear protection for more than a few minutes is strictly prohibited).
+With powerful amplifiers and loudspeakers, the sound level and risk are increased.
+The volume at some concerts is above the level which may cause hearing damage without ear protection.
+A volume of 115 dB(A) risks permanent damage after only 30 seconds; in the UK, Norway, and possibly certain other countries, exposure to sound at that level without ear protection for more than a few minutes is strictly prohibited.
 The sound level claimed at some of Manowar's performances may cause ear damage almost immediately; the phrase deafening sound should be taken literally.
-The Control of Noise at Work Regulations 2005 introduced safety limits for daily noise exposure in the UK like 92 dB(A) as average during 30 minutes.
+The Control of Noise at Work Regulations 2005 introduced safety limits for daily noise exposure in the UK, an average of 92 dB(A) over 30 minutes.

+Concertgoers at amplified concerts sometimes wear or improvise earplugs.
+Musicians and music technicians (and some concertgoers) commonly wear specialized musician's earplugs, which provide hearing protection while attenuating noise equally over all frequencies to better preserve accurate timbre perception.